AsahiLinux/docs/SW:Storage.md

 ```
 </details>

-This contains one or more versions of One True Recovery.
+This contains one or more versions of RecoveryOS.

 Files look like: